-- Delivering a made Neighbourhood Plan - Investigating the installation of electric vehicle charging points in its car park - Lobby Waverley Borough Council for air quality monitoring - Continue to appreciate the amenity value of our trees and commit to caring for trees on Parish Council land through five yearly basic tree survey and implementing not only the health and safety actions but the recommended actions for the amenity value of the tree - Approach Waverley Borough Council to take on the management of the Queensway allotments - Approach CALA Homes to take on the management of the Amlets Lane allotments - Investigate renewable energy for Council buildings - Investigate potential for adoption of open spaces on new developments
+- Delivering a made Neighbourhood Plan with environmental policies - Create a climate and ecological emergency policy - Investigating the installation of electric vehicle charging points in its car park - Lobby Waverley Borough Council for air quality monitoring - Continue to protect and appreciate the amenity value of our trees and commit to caring for trees on Parish Council land through three yearly basic tree survey and implementing not only the health and safety actions but the recommended actions for the amenity value of the tree - Approach Waverley Borough Council to take on the management of the Queensway allotments, discussions are ongoing. - Approach CALA Homes to take on the management of the Amlets Lane allotments, discussion are ongoing. - Investigate renewable energy for Council buildings, invitations to provide quotations have been issued. - Investigate potential for adoption of open spaces on new developments, representations to Waverley Borough Council have been made.